 Neighbors United University

-Be a part of the first class of Neighbors United University to support and strengthen community leaders.
-Apply today!
+Be a part of the 2026 class of Neighbors United University to support and strengthen community leaders.

 United Way of Central Maryland is excited to launch its first class of Neighbors United University participants.
 Through our work in neighborhoods across Central Maryland, United Way utilizes local connections and the Community-Building Initiative model of St. Joseph’s Community Partnership Fund in California to develop a curriculum to support and strengthen community leaders to make meaningful changes in their neighborhoods.